zahra-ynp/InformationRetrievalProject-VectorSpaceModel/README.md

 * One-time setup to:

   * Load and preprocess documents
-  * Tokenize, lemmatize, and remove stop-words
+  * Tokenize, stemmer, and remove stop-words
   * Compute and save TF-IDF vectors (`.pkl` files)

 ---